PEXANE2/azure-docs.tr-tr/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

         AND tip_amount < 25

-Bu kodu hücreyi, verileri üç çizimleri oluşturmak için SQL sorgusu kullanır.
+Bu kod hücresi, verileri üç çizim oluşturmak için SQL sorgusunu kullanır.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local